Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Routing, Scheduling, and Risk Minimization

-In this section, we discuss a MIP model that generates a schedule and agent team for each task, and the corresponding agent flow by minimizing the energy cost and the risk of task's non-completion.
+We discuss an MIP model that generates a schedule and agent team for each task and the corresponding agent flow by minimizing the energy cost and the risk of the task's non-completion.
 Here we provide common notations that will be used in TABLE \ref{tab:variable_definition}.
-Note that the variables are \(x_{kij}\), \(y_{ki}\), \(r_{kij}\), \(r_{ki}\), \(q_i\), and \(g_{k i}\).
+Note that the decision variables are \(x_{kij}\), \(y_{ki}\), \(r_{kij}\), \(r_{ki}\), \(q_i\), and \(g_{k i}\).

+Compared to \cite{fu2020heterogeneous}, the \(x_{kij}\) and \(y_{ki}\) variables in this work are defined for agent species instead of individual agents, and their values are now real instead of binary.
+This change reduces the number of variables and, therefore, decreases the computational cost of the planner.
+However, as the model does not specify variables for individual agents, the mixed-integer program (MIP) outputs an agent flow of each species instead of path plans for individual agents.
+We will discuss algorithms for post-processing the agent flows to get routes for individual agents in Sec. \ref{sec:flow_decompose}.